-As a result, the following table with the openl log data name is created in the Cassandra database:
+As a result, the following table with the openl\log\data name is created in the Cassandra database:

 LoggingRecord table created in the Cassandra database Column name Туре Description ID TEXT Unique ID for the request.
 It is a primary key for the record.
 INCOMINGTIME TIMESTAMP Incoming request time.
 METHOD_NAME TEXT Method of a service that was called.
 OUTCOMINGTIME TIMESTAMP Outgoing response time.
 PUBLISHER_TYPE TEXT Request source, such as web service or REST service.
 REQUEST TEXT Request body.
 RESPONSE TEXT Response body.
 SERVICE_NAME TEXT Deployment service that was called.
+URL TEXT URL of the request.